woohoolabs/yin/README.md

 }
 ```

-The description says it very clear: if you want a jsonApi section in your response, then create a new `JsonApi` object.
+The description says it very clear: if you want a JsonApi section in your response, then create a new `JsonApi` object.
 Its constructor expects the JSON:API version number and an optional meta object (as an array).

 ```php